mindspore-ai/ms-operator/README.md

 docker pull mindspore/ms-operator:latest
 ```

-Or you build the ms-operator image on local machine:
+Or you can build the ms-operator image on local machine:
 ```
 docker build . -t mindspore/ms-operator
 ```